-The REF 2014 evaluation of British Universities recognised the Intelligent Systems and Networks group, which Erol has headed from 2004-2016, as having "the highest proportion of "world leading outputs" in Imperial's EEE Dept., which in turn was Ranked 1st by REF 2014 in the field of Electrical & Electronic Engineering.
+The REF 2014 evaluation of British Universities recognised the Intelligent Systems and Networks group, which Erol has headed from 2004-2016, as having "the highest proportion of world leading outputs" in Imperial's EEE Dept., and the EEE Dept. was Ranked 1st by REF 2014 in the field of Electrical & Electronic Engineering in the UK.